How your body changes when you stop drinking soda

 Here’s an unexpected perk of putting down the pop: You lower your risk for heart disease.
 One study concluded that soda drinkers may have up to a 20% higher risk of coronary heart disease.

 And quitting diet soda is heart-smart, too.
-One study showed that 61% of people who drank diet soda daily had a higher incidence of heart disease and stroke.
+Another study showed that 61% of people who drank diet soda daily had a higher incidence of heart disease and stroke.

-Stopping the soda habit is a good way to stay healthy, whether you’re at risk for heart disease or not.
+Stopping the soda habit is a good way to stay healthy physically and mentally.

 Setting yourself up for success